MNorseth/RAT18F_Compiler/README.md

 It is written on Java and compiled on eclipse.

-To run program place Lex_analzer.jar, code.txt, lex_table.csv, syntax_table.csv into one directory and run .jar
+To run program place Parser.jar, code.txt, lex_table.csv, syntax_table.csv into one directory and run .jar

 Parser Class.